B. R. Ambedkar: Communism

-Ambedkar's views on Communism were expressed in two 1956 texts, "Buddha or Karl Marx" and "Buddhism and Communism".
-He accepted the Marxist theory that the privileged few's exploitation of the masses perpetuated poverty and its issues.
+He accepted that the privileged few's exploitation of the masses perpetuated poverty and its issues.
 However, he did not see this exploitation as purely economic, theorizing that the cultural aspects of exploitation are as bad or worse than economic exploitation.
 In addition, he did not see economic relationships as the only important aspect of human life.
-He also saw Communists as willing to resort to any means to achieve proletarian revolution, including violence, while he himself saw democratic and peaceful measures as the best option for change.
+He identified that "communism stands for revolution and not for reformation" and also saw Communists as willing to resort to any means to achieve proletarian revolution, including violence, while he himself saw democratic and peaceful measures as the best option for change.
 Ambedkar also opposed the Marxist idea of controlling all the means of production and ending private ownership of property: seeing the latter measure as not able to fix the problems of society.
-In addition, rather than advocating for the eventual annihilation of the state as Marxism does, Ambedkar believed in a classless society, but also believed the state would exist as long as society and that it should be active in development.
+In addition, Ambedkar rejected that state was a temporary institution and did not subscribe to the Marxian theory that it would eventually wither away, Ambedkar believed in a classless society, but also believed the state would exist as long as society and that it should be active in development.
 But in the 1950s, in an interview he gave to BBC, he accepted that the current liberal democratic system will collapse and the alternative, as he thinks, "is some kind of communism".
+Marxist theoretician Abhinav Sinha argues that Ambedkar was actually "warning the establishment about the possibility of communist revolution" rather than advocating for it.